earthlab/firedpy/README.md

     **Windows**

-      The most commonly recommended approach for install GDAL with Windows is to use the Conda method (described below), but you may also use the OSGeo4W network installer.
+    The most commonly recommended approach for installing GDAL with Windows is to use the Conda method (described below), but you may also use the OSGeo4W network installer.
 Go to the OSGeo4W landing page and download and run the installer: https://trac.osgeo.org/osgeo4w/.
 More detailed installation instructions are available on that site.

 - **Step 2**: Create a Python environment and activate it.
 There are many options for doing this, one way is to use Python's virtual environment package as follows: